isjeffcom/CUBE.gl-doc/docs/guide.md

 ## Overview

 The CUBE.gl package a range of functions for rapid prototyping.
-To learn more, read the following documents.
+This library is in publish for **testing** and in **active development**.

-*It is important for you to know that the CUBE.gl is based on three.js.
-You can use most of the functions and methods from three.js built by mrdoob.
+*It is important for you to know that the CUBE.gl is based on the brilliant **three.js** by **mrdoob**.
+You can use most of the three.js functions and methods in CUBE.
 To understand how to use threejs with CUBE.gl, check [here](/docs/use#use-with-threejs)*